-Ancient history shows that events involving obstacles of some sort have been presented to athletes for several thousand years.
-An event first held at the 18th Ancient Olympiad that took place around 708 BC, included a foot race, javelin throwing, discuss throwing, long jump and wrestling.
-It was at the 1900 Summer Olympic Games in Paris, where a 200m obstacle swim formed part of the event.
-Prior to that, the concept of obstacles for competition had been in use since the 1800s.
-Obstacle course racing also became an intricate part of military training and the World Military Games is an annual competition that started in 1950.
+Obstacle course racing also became an intricate part of military training, and the World Military Games is an annual competition that started in 1950.
 The event is managed by the International Military Sports Council (CISM).
 Tough Guy, started in 1987, is widely thought to be the earliest contemporary obstacle course race.
-Since then several others similar events have sprung up across the world, attracting contemporary and professional athletes.
-Another such famous event is the Spartan Race, founded by Joe Desena.
-It was also from here that World OCR was founded with one of the key objectives to take the sport to the Olympic Games.
-World OCR became a member of the Global Association of International Sports Federations (GAISF) in 2017.
-Full medal events for the sport were approved in 2018 in an International Multisport Games, further paving the way for the OCR to be included in a future Olympic Games.
+Since then, several other similar events have sprung up across the world, attracting contemporary and professional athletes.
+Another such famous event is the Spartan Race.
+It was also from here that World Obstacle was founded with one of the key objectives to take the sport to the Olympic Games.